FrancisRousseauDev/dapp-groceries/README.md

 # Dapp groceries

-You can buy and sell groceries by paying ethereum on the blockchain
+Smart contract with truffle and ganache to create the grocerie app

+## Commands

 ## Settings